ConductorOne/baton-aws/README.md

 - SSO Groups
 - SSO Users

-By default, `baton-aws` uses the aws credentials from your aws config.
+By default, `baton-aws` uses the AWS credentials from your AWS config.
 You can explicitly define the region, access key, and secret key by setting the following flags: `--global-secret-access-key`, `--global-access-key-id`, `--global-region`.

 # Contributing, Support and Issues

 We started Baton because we were tired of taking screenshots and manually building spreadsheets.
 We welcome contributions, and ideas, no matter how small -- our goal is to make identity and permissions sprawl less painful for everyone.
 If you have questions, problems, or ideas: Please open a Github Issue!